pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Actual Result

 ### User Story
-- User Story 5.2: Edit  Memory - As a regular user/admin user I can edit a memory by uploading a memory image, updating the memory name, description, date and stadium.
-All fields are mandatory
+- User Story 5.5: Delete Memory - As an admin user I can delete a memory, created by any user
 ### Test case steps
 1.